Jamsil 7-dong Polling Extended 4 Hours Due to Ballot Shortage

 Riot Police Deployed for Order, Firefighters Also Dispatched

-On June 3, during the main voting of the 9th nationwide local elections, a ballot shortage at the 2nd polling station in Jamsil 7-dong, Songpa-gu, Seoul led to a suspension of voting and a blockade preventing the removal of the ballot boxes, resulting in a tense standoff that continued throughout the night.
+On June 3, the day of the 9th nationwide local elections, a ballot shortage led to a suspension of voting at the 2nd polling station in Jamsil 7-dong, Songpa-gu, Seoul, resulting in an overnight standoff as citizens blocked the removal of the ballot boxes.
 As hundreds of people gathered, the police deployed dozens of riot squad members to the scene to maintain order.

 On the 3rd, hundreds of citizens and conservative YouTubers gathered at the 2nd polling station in Jamsil 7-dong, Songpa-gu, Seoul, where a ballot shortage occurred, blocking the removal of the ballot box.
 Photo by Ho-Soo Park